justinmc/hugo-blog/content/post/a-starting-point-for-routed-meteor-apps.md

 <p><br /></p>

 <p>All of this will provide you a nice setup for a fully featured Meteor app.
 To get started, clone the <a href="https://github.com/justinmc/meteorplate">Meteorplate repo</a> and start building your app quickly on top of this solid foundation.</p>

+#### Update
+Meteor has stopped their free hosting period, which has killed my live demo for this project.
+If you want to try it, I encourage you to clone the [repository](https://github.com/justinmc/meteorplate) and run it yourself with the `meteor` command.